 When you’re nailing it in all four areas, you’re doing a good amount of SEO as a matter of course.
 That’s because Google knows that by serving up your blog in the top of the results, its users are going to be happy.

 But there’s still more you could do to make your blog even better.
-Here are a few blogging tips and tricks that search engine optimizers know and non-SEO bloggers frequently forget.
+Here are a few tricks and blogging tips that search engine optimizers know and non-SEO bloggers frequently forget.

 If you write for CinemaFunk, you rank on the first page for “movie review blogs.”
 Good job!
 But let’s say, for example, that someone lands on your blog after googling “Ain’t Them Bodies Saints Review.”
 They find your movie review and read it with interest … but do they stick around and read anything else?